 Our two daughters have grown up here and over the years we have had plenty of guests coming & going.
-We also live with three dogs, a gang of chickens and a Shetland pony.
+We also live with three dogs, and some happy chickens.

 Paul runs the 200 acre farm on which we grow strawberries, raspberries, apples & pears.
 Our orchards are beautiful and we have benches here and there so you can stop on your walks and enjoy them.
 Our apple and pear trees are particularly stunning when in blossom.
 Artists are very welcome to stay and spend their days out on the farm sketching the wildlife and farm life.
 We have a gorgeously illustrated map of our farm to guide you around as you explore.
 Click here to see our illustrated farm!